bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">fixed_cost_shipping_price (optional)</div>

-[Integer](#integer) A fixed shipping cost for the product.
+Integer: A fixed shipping cost for the product.
 If defined, this value will be used during checkout instead of normal shipping-cost calculation.

 </p>
 <div class="param">is_free_shipping (optional)</div>

-[Boolean](#boolean) Flag used to indicate whether the product has free shipping.
+Boolean: Flag used to indicate whether the product has free shipping.
 If `true`, the shipping cost for the product will be zero.

 </p>
 <div class="param">is_visible (optional)</div>

-[Boolean](#boolean) Flag to determine whether the product should be displayed to customers browsing the store.
+Boolean: Flag to determine whether the product should be displayed to customers browsing the store.
 If `true`, the product will be displayed.
 If `false`, the product will be hidden from view.

 </p>
 <div class="param">is_featured (optional)</div>

-[Boolean](#boolean) Flag to determine whether the product should be included in the `featured products` panel when viewing the store.
+Boolean: Flag to determine whether the product should be included in the `featured products` panel when viewing the store.

 </p>
 <div class="param">warranty (optional)</div>

-[String](#string) Warranty information displayed on the product page.
+String: Warranty information displayed on the product page.
 Can include HTML formatting.

 </p>
 <div class="param">bin_picking_number (optional)</div>

-[String](#string) The BIN picking number for the product.
+String: The BIN picking number for the product.

 </p>
 <div class="param">layout_file (optional)</div>

-[String](#string) The layout template file used to render this product.
+String: The layout template file used to render this product.

 </p>
 <div class="param">upc (optional)</div>

-[String](#string) The product UPC code, which is used in feeds for shopping comparison sites and external channel integrations.
+String: The product UPC code, which is used in feeds for shopping comparison sites and external channel integrations.

 </p>
 <div class="param">search_keywords (optional)</div>

-[String](#string) A comma-separated list of keywords that can be used to locate the product when searching the store.
+String: A comma-separated list of keywords that can be used to locate the product when searching the store.

 </p>
 <div class="param">availability (optional)</div>

-[String](#string) Availability of the product.
+String: Availability of the product.
 Availability options are: available - the product can be purchased in the storefront; disabled - the product is listed in the storefront, but cannot be purchased; preorder - the product is listed for pre-orders.

 </p>
 <div class="param-enum-header">Enum:</div>